Oconee County License Hearing Guide

 Possible Outcomes

-Suspension Overturned: The hearing officer finds that the SCDMV does not have sufficient evidence to suspend your license.
-Your license will be reinstated.
+- Suspension Overturned: The hearing officer finds that the SCDMV did not have sufficient grounds for the suspension, and your license is reinstated.

 Getting Your License Back